ShiNLea/TreasureHuntingXIV/README.md

 # TreasureHuntingXIV
-Because my own image recognition is trash, I'm developing a program to do it for me.
+Because my own image recognition is trash, I'm developing an app to do it for me.